RizwanAhmedKango/RizwanAhmedKango/README.md

 # 👋 Hi There,

 Hi, My name is Rizwan Ahmed Kango, from Pakistan.
 I am a Telecom Engineer turned Data Scientist.
 I started my career in Data Science or Artificial Intelligence as a Research Assistant in a research lab.
 I had done some ComputerVision related projects there and learnt a lot.
 Research Experience was a great one for my career.
 After that, I collaborated with some international researchers and supervised some academic projects in Pakistan.
-Currently working as a Data Scientist, the main tasks are related to Predictive Analytics, ETL generation and Generating NLP projects.
+Currently working as a Data Scientist, the main tasks are related to Predictive Analytics, ETL generation and Creating NLP projects.
 <!---
 - 👀 I’m interested in Data Science and Computer Vision.
 - 🌱 I’m currently learning ...